 The Holy Spirit gave Ellen dreams at night and sometimes visions during the day.
-Sometimes she "saw" scenes before her eves to explain difficult Bible verses.
+Sometimes she "saw" scenes before her eyes to explain difficult Bible verses.
 Sometimes an angel brought the message to her.
 Sometimes she was talking to a group of people when a scene would be shown to her.
 Sometimes she was all alone.
-But the messages were not her own messages-they were God's messages.
+But the messages were not her messages-they own God's messages.
 Ellen delivered God's messages in her own words.

-Faithful Messenger
+Faithful messenger

-For seventy years Ellen faithfully wrote these messages down so people could read them over and over.
+For 70 years Ellen faithfully wrote these messages down so people could read them over and over.
 She often spoke her messages too.
 Many times she would send a letter of instruction or warning to a church member, and if they followed her counsel they would be helped much.